Directional association of TeV to PeV astrophysical neutrinos with radio blazars: Directional Correlation of radio blazars with time-integrated neutrino flux

-We address here the question whether radio-bright VLBI-selected AGNs tend to produce neutrinos detected by IceCube.
-We utilize the time-aggregated likelihoods of astrophysical neutrino sources from IceCube (\autoref{s:data_icecube}) together with the average historic VLBI flux density of AGNs (\autoref{s:data_vlbi}). \autoref{app:icecube_map} motivates and discusses $L$-value normalization, $L_{\rm norm}$, which we use below.
+Here, we address the question of whether radio-bright VLBI-selected blazars are associated with neutrinos detected by IceCube.
+We utilize the time-aggregated likelihoods of astrophysical neutrino sources from IceCube (\autoref{s:data_icecube}) together with the average historic VLBI flux density of blazars (\autoref{s:data_vlbi}). \autoref{app:icecube_map} motivates and discusses the $L$-value normalization that results in $L_{\rm norm}$ values used in our analysis.

-We select all AGNs with the VLBI flux density higher than a threshold $S_{\rm min}$ determined below, extract $L_{\rm norm}$ values at their positions, and take the median of these values as the test statistic.
-Then we test whether the value of this statistic is higher than could arise by chance: the entire IceCube $L$ map is repeatedly rotated in Right Ascension $10^5$~times by random amounts, yielding the null distribution.
+We select all blazars with the VLBI flux density higher than a threshold $S_{\rm min}$ determined below, extract $L_{\rm norm}$ values at their positions, and take the median of these values as the test statistic.
+Then we test whether this statistic's value is higher than could arise by chance: the same calculations are performed for all blazar positions randomly shifted in Right Ascension.
+This procedure is repeated $10^5$~times, yielding the null distribution.
 The pre-trial $p$-values are calculated based on this.
 See our previous study \citep{neutradio1} for motivation and details of this testing procedure.
 The trial $S_{\rm min}$ thresholds are taken from the interval [150~mJy; 2~Jy] split into ten parts evenly in logarithmic scale.
-Here the lower bound is dictated by the sample completeness (\autoref{s:data_vlbi}), and the upper bound is chosen so that at least 40 AGNs remain in the selection.
+Here, the lower bound is dictated by the sample completeness (\autoref{s:data_vlbi}), and the upper bound is chosen so that at least 40 objects remain in the selection.
 The $p$-values for each threshold are shown in \autoref{fig:logp_pval_flux}: the minimum of $p=4\cdot10^{-4}$ is achieved for $S_{\rm min} = 0.33$~Jy.
 Then the global post-trial $p$-value is calculated following the motivation and procedure detailed in \citet{neutradio1}.
-It represents the chance probability for the median $L_{\rm norm}$ at bright AGN positions to be as high as actually observed.
+It represents the chance probability for the median $L_{\rm norm}$ at bright blazar positions to be as high as actually observed.
 This probability is found to be $3\cdot10^{-3}$, which corresponds to the significance of $3.0\sigma$ for a normal distribution.